How can you implement the principles of gaming to increase engagement?

 Onboarding and adopting a company's processes can often be a daunting task for new employees.
 But through the process of gamification, it can become fun and easy.
 By utilizing beginner levels and advancing through the learning process, new employees complete more tasks and retain more information than they would by simply reading through company documentation or watching training videos.

 This concept also helps existing employees adapt to change within an organization.
 When employees are motivated to learn and put into practice new systems and habits, the return on investment is far greater.
-The gamification process motivates employees through competition, acknowledgment, and rewards.
+The gamification process motivates employees through competition, acknowledgement and rewards.

 It's useful in increasing sales and motivating employees to engage in behaviors that connect an employee's objectives with the organization's objectives as well.
-By focusing on the activities that prompt employee behavior and turning them into something fun and engaging, companies can not only see results on leaderboards but promote behaviors that align with organizational goals.
-These efforts use feedback, achievement, and recognition to help employees grow and advance their output.
+By focusing on the activities that prompt employee behavior and turning them into something fun and engaging, companies can not only see results on leaderboards, but promote behaviors that align with organizational goals.
+These efforts use feedback, achievement and recognition to help employees grow and advance their output.

 If you are ready to increase your company engagement through gamification, Spud Software has the team in place for you.
 Our experienced developers can define, design, develop and deliver a solution that blends fun with function.
 Just give us a call and we'll help you take your business to the next level.